Poisson electrodynamics on $\kappa$-Minkowski space-time: Conclusions

 \section{Conclusions}

 Using the symplectic groupoid prescription to include interactions \cite{Kup24}, we investigated a family of solutions to Poisson electrodynamics, defined in the $\kappa$-Minkowski space-time.
 The electrostatic equation for a scalar potential is obtained, along with the corresponding solutions for a point test charge.
 We showed that the deformed potentials and the equations obtained in the commutative limit recover the usual objects of Maxwell's electrodynamics.
 Next, we reviewed the dynamics of a charged particle coupled to the Poisson gauge field \cite{BKK}.
 The equations of motion in the presence of scalar and vector potentials under the action of the corresponding central force were studied.
 Since energy and angular momentum are conserved, numerical solutions were obtained for the trajectory equation in a plane, and we compared these solutions with the usual solutions of the commutative case ($ \kappa = 0 $).
 For $\kappa \neq 0$, the particle's trajectory is not closed \cite{Kup2024}, despite the attractive behavior of the central force, and the effective potential shows return points for a given negative energy.
-Perspectives for future work include investigating the new field configurations applied to the model with matter fields \cite{AS24}.
+Perspectives for future work include elucidating how the model would be affected by a different choice of Poisson field strength \cite{Kup24,Cosmo}, as well as investigating the new field configurations applied to the model with matter fields \cite{AS24}.
 Furthermore, it would be worth to explore possible emergent gravitational phenomena that depends on the $\kappa$-parameter.
 This new term that appeared in (\ref{soeom-kappa}) could describe the motion on a curved trajectory for the particle interacting with the noncommutative field, as appeared in Eq. $(42)$ of \cite{kappageodesic}.
-Another perspective is to investigate the central force problem for different noncommutative structures, such as $\rho$-Minkowski \cite{rho}--\cite{rho3}.
+Another perspective is to investigate the central force problem for different noncommutative structures, such as $\rho$-Minkowski \cite{rho}-\cite{FabianoJHEP}.
 Construct a star product that quantizes such structures may lead to the study of the hydrogen atom \cite{Kup13} and fermionic particles on non-commutative spaces \cite{Kup}.